-The model concisely explains the interconnected relationship between motivation, ability, and trigger to test the impact of an ad or environment.
-In the specific case of a landing page, the model demonstrates the overarching need for consistency and continuity between the source ad and the landing page.
+The model explains the relationship between motivation, ability, and trigger to test the impact of an ad or environment.
+In the specific case of a landing page, the model demonstrates the overarching need for consistency and continuity between the source ad and the post-click landing page.

-To borrow a common analogy, the behavior modeling theory presents the three main elements as if they are supporting a three-legged stool.
+To borrow a common analogy, the behavior modeling theory presents the three main elements.
 Motivation, ability, and trigger each represent an individual leg on that stool.
-It is only when all three elements work in a converging, coordinated manner that the message can be delivered in a persuasive fashion.
+It is only when all three elements work in a converging, coordinated manner that the delivery of the message takes place in a persuasive fashion.

 This page from Tiffany & Co embodies the emotion involved in a couple’s engagement, providing ample motivation for the user to click through and progress through the funnel:

-Depending on the specific product or service, motivation could be driving a consumer towards making a purchase, downloading an ebook or white paper, subscribing to a newsletter, or anything else that will ultimately drive ROI.
+Depending on the specific product or service, motivation could be driving a consumer towards making a purchase.
+Like downloading an ebook or white paper, subscribing to a newsletter, or anything else that will ultimately drive ROI.

 The second element, ability, determines if the offer is realistic to the individual consumer on the landing page.
 It is more clearly defined than motivation and can ultimately be determined by concepts as simple and straightforward as affordability or necessity.

 A landing page designed to maximize impact on a company’s bottom line needs to present the product or service in a reasonable context to the individual to make it seem attainable within their lifestyle.
-For instance, if a particular product or service is typically seen as cost-prohibitive from the perspective of a target customer base, a company would be well-served emphasizing affordability in their landing pages.
+For instance, if a particular product or service is typically seen as cost-prohibitive from the perspective of a target customer base.
+The company would be well-served emphasizing affordability in their post-click landing pages.

-The trigger point in the context of a landing page is the most clearly defined of the three main elements required within Fogg’s Behavior Model.
+The trigger point in the context of a post-click landing page is the most clearly defined of the three main elements required within Fogg’s Behavior Model.
 Personified by a bold, concise, and attention-grabbing call-to-action, the trigger is what ultimately prompts the consumer to take action.
-That action could be any number of things: a download, sign up for a free trial, a purchase, or another desired action from a company’s perspective.

-The landing page’s trigger in the form of design elements needs to grab attention, command focus, and provide that final nudge further into the sales funnel that’s built on the collective back of motivation and ability.
+The landing page’s trigger in the form of design elements needs to grab attention.
 To borrow another common analogy, if motivation and ability are the oxygen and kindling needed to fuel a fire, the trigger is the spark that transforms the fuel into that fire.